bramirez/js-inheritance/js_inheritance.md

 * object's internal link to another object
 * has a prototype of its own
 * ``null`` - final link in the prototype chain
+* acts like a parent of an object

 #### Review creating an Object ####